quantify-os/quantify-scheduler/docs/acquisition_protocols.md

 (that corresponds to time from the start of the acquisition).
 All the dimension names should be suffixed with the acquisition channel to avoid conflicts while merging the datasets.
-It is recommended to annotate the trace index dimension with a coordinate that describes time since the start of the acquisition.
+It is recommended to annotate the trace index dimension with a coordinate that describes the time since the start of the acquisition.
 For example, if two acquisition channels read out once, the resulting dataset should have the following structure: